 If you are a patient, treat your medical cannabis as you treat other medications.
 Like many other medications, medical cannabis has different effects on different people, so don’t share it with friends, family members or children.
 Your medication is for you and you only.

 Properly store your medicine.
 In order to get the best results out of your medical cannabis, save it in an airtight container.
 If you are buying dried cannabis, it is best kept out of direct sunlight.
 Also, keep your medicine and all other medicines out of reach of others who may use it.

 Talk to your healthcare provider to make sure you are using an appropriate dosage that works for you.
 Don’t overuse your medication; instead, make sure you’re following your healthcare provider’s recommendations and listening to dispensary employee feedback to ensure you are not using more than you need.

-Unless your children are medically authorized to use medical marijuana, it is illegal to dispense to your children.
-Be conscious of how you use your medical marijuana and where you store it, making sure to keep it out of reach of children and pets at all times.
+Unless your children are medically authorized to use medical cannabis, it is illegal to dispense to your children.
+Be conscious of how you use your medical cannabis and where you store it, making sure to keep it out of reach of children and pets at all times.
 Edibles can look especially appealing to both children and pets, so make sure to avoid any mishaps by keeping edibles products in a safe and secure place.